agmoss/winston-azure-blob/README.md

         // or
         host: 'The host address',
         sasToken: 'The Shared Access Signature token'
-      },
+        // or
+        connectionString: 'A connection string for the storage account' },
       blobName: "The name of the blob",
       bufferLogSize : 1,